Azure-Samples/cosmos-db-design-patterns/schema-versioning/README.md

 If you use a nullable type for the version, this will allow the developers to check for the presence of a value and act accordingly.

-In [the demo](./source/setup.md), `SchemaVersion` is treated as a nullable integer with the `int?` data type.
+In this demo, `SchemaVersion` is treated as a nullable integer with the `int?` data type.
 The developers added a `HasSpecialOrders()` method to help determine whether to show the special order details.
 This is what the Cart class looks like on the website side:

 ```csharp
 public class Cart